Skip to content

 WebSocket API

-1. Per-IP limit — Applies to all actions (trade and info).
+1. Per-IP limit — Applies to all actions.
 Checked first.

 2. Per-subaccount limit — Applies to trade actions only.